Abhinav330/Data-Science-Projects/Project on Linear Regression/Readme.md

 Overall, this code provides a comprehensive analysis of an e-commerce customer dataset, explores feature relationships, builds a Linear Regression model for prediction, and evaluates the model's performance.

-**Note**: Ensure that the 'Ecommerce Customers' dataset is correctly loaded, and all necessary imports are available before running the code.
-Additionally, consider handling any missing data or outliers in the dataset for more robust analysis and modeling.